Gaussian Process-based calculation of look-elsewhere trials factor: Method

 We propose to approximate the ensemble of curves $Z(M)$ with a family of samples from some Gaussian Process.
 Such an approximation increases the performance of the sampling without introducing significant bias.
 Properties of $Z$-curves (significance curves) are reflected in the GP mean, that should be set to $0$, and the kernel $K$ with $K(M_i, M_i) = 1$, i.e., the kernel must have 1 on the diagonal.

-The crucial step of our proposal is to estimate $\hat{\Sigma}$, which is the covariance matrix of the GP evaluated on the grid specific to the problem.
-Properties of the kernel $K$, and subsequently of the covariance matrix of the GP, $\hat{\Sigma}$, can be formally expressed as follows:
+The crucial step of our proposal is to estimate $\hat{\Sigma}$, which is the covariance matrix, an approximation of the GP kernel evaluated on the grid specific to the problem.
+Properties of the kernel $K$, and subsequently of the covariance matrix $\hat{\Sigma}$, can be formally expressed as follows:

 The significance $Z$ evaluated on the grid becomes a multivariate Gaussian random vector $\hat{Z}$ with covariance $\hat{\Sigma}$:

 Similarly to the concept of the Asimov data set that may be used to estimate the expected local significance~\cite{cowan2011}, we propose to use a special set of background Asimov data sets to estimate the GP covariance, and subsequently estimate the global significance.